cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `domainCubeLimitUpper(3:5) = 100`

-    will only set the upper limits of the third, fourth, and the fifth dimensions to 100, or,
+    will only set the upper limits of the third, fourth, and fifth dimensions to 100, or,

 +   `domainCubeLimitUpper(1) = 100, domainCubeLimitUpper(2) = 1.e6`